Author Emily Giffin Slams Meghan Markle After Reading Video Goes Viral: ‘Go Away’

-Author Emily Giffin let off some stream towards Meghan Markle over a video she shared reading to her son, Archie for his first birthday.
+Author Emily Giffin let off some steam toward Meghan Markle over a video she shared reading to her son, Archie for his first birthday.

-The video ran for almost three minutes as baby Archie sat on Meghan’s lap while she read the children’s book Duck!
+The clip ran for almost three minutes as baby Archie sat on Meghan’s lap while she read the children’s book Duck!
 Rabbit! aloud.
 Proud dad Prince Harry can be heard in the background filming while giving encouraging sounds along the way.

-Giffin, a self-described “royal watcher” did not seem find the recording cute, as she took to her now-private Instagram account with extensive complaints about her perception of Markle’s behavior.
+Giffin, a self-described “royal watcher,” did not seem to find the recording cute, as she took to her now-private Instagram account with extensive complaints about her perception of Markle’s behavior.
 She posted a series of Instagram stories about the video, beginning the rant by writing “Happy birthday, Archie.
 Go away Megan.”

 Throughout her posts, she spelled Markle’s first name wrong.